elatov/elatov.github.io/_posts/2014-05-06-rhcsa-rhce-chapter-19-network-services.md

     log-facility local7;

-Now let&#8217;s limit the DHCP server to only listen on our **eth1** interface.
+Now let's limit the DHCP server to only listen on our **eth1** interface.
 This is done by modifying the following line in the **/etc/sysconfig/dhcpd** file:

     [root@rhel1 ~]# grep DHCP /etc/sysconfig/dhcpd
     DHCPDARGS="eth1"

-Now let&#8217;s open up the firewall to allow UDP port 67:
+Now let's open up the firewall to allow UDP port 67:

     iptables -I INPUT 14 -m udp -p udp --dport 67 -j ACCEPT service iptables save

-Lastly let&#8217;s make sure the configuration is okay and then start the service:
+Lastly let's make sure the configuration is okay and then start the service:

     [root@rhel1 ~]# service dhcpd configtest
     Syntax: OK